moogacs/docs.buf.build/docs/lint/protoc-plugin.md

 the `--buf-lint_opt` flag as opposed to a parameter to `--buf-lint_out` as the option includes the ":" character as part of JSON.

-The option for `protoc-gen-buf-lint` has the following shape:
+The option for `protoc-gen-buf-lint` has this shape:

 ```json
 {